What are R&D tax credits?

 What qualifies for research and development tax credits?

-You might be wondering whether your project fits the bill for R&D. HMRC has a set of criteria when it comes to eligible projects.
+You might be wondering whether your project fits the bill and if it's qualifying R&D activity.
+HMRC has a set of criteria when it comes to eligible projects.
 The relief can be claimed by a range of companies and sectors, so let’s take a look at what you need to consider.

 Science and technology

-R&D is all about advances and innovations in the science and technology space, so you project must fit within this.
+R&D is all about advances and innovations in the science and technology space, so your project must fit within this.

 Does it relate to your trade?